fullscale180/asm2arm/README.md

 2. You can load the module either from the command line or Windows Explorer by running bootstrap.cmd or from a PowerShell session by dot-sourcing the bootstrap.ps1 (i.e. ". .\bootstrap.ps1", notice the "." space and full path to the file)
 3. The session you start (or initialize) with bootstrap loads in two of the Azure PowerShell modules, Azure and AzureResourceManager.
 The standard scoping rules for PowerShell apply here.
 If you want to access the ASM version of Get-AzureVm, you need to scope it like Azure\Get-AzureVm, if you want to access the ARM version, then, AzureResourceManager\Get-AzureVm
 4. Run Add-AzureAccount to connect to your subscription
-5. Either bring in a VM with Get-AzureVm, or directly use ServiceName & Name combination to give the VM to the Add-AzureSMVmToRM commandlet.
+5. Either bring in a VM with Get-AzureVm, or directly use ServiceName & Name combination to give the VM to the Add-AzureSMVmToRM cmdlet.

 Please see the examples below:
 This PowerShell session is started running bootstrap.cmd